 - In Mass Effect 2, if you don't have enough Paragon/Renegade points to use Charm or Intimidate to resolve Miranda and Jack's argument, you will have to choose to support one of them and later pass another Charm or Intimidate check if you want to regain the loyalty of the other.
 If you chose to support Jack, both your options to regain Miranda's loyalty consist of telling her that she's more reasonable than Jack.
 A similar principle comes into play with the Renegade option to restore Legion's loyalty.
 The same applies in Dummied Out dialogue for a Grunt vs. Mordin argument, except for the Renegade means of regaining Mordin's loyalty.

 - On American Dad!, Francine is hurt when she discovers that her parents are leaving all their money to her sister.
 At first she assumes that it's because she was adopted, when really it's because her sister is a ditzy (and unmarried) Asian Airhead whom they believe needs the money a lot more than Francine does.

-- As seen below in the Real Life section, in Daria, Quinn gets a cash reward from her father for getting an A on one major homework project.
+- As seen below in the Real Life section, in Daria, Quinn gets a cash reward from her father for getting an A on an essay.
 Daria, the much smarter of the two, immediately calls him out on it for it being a Double Standard, even implying that it would demotivate her since her consistent high grades garner no such rewards.
 In this case, though, it's to milk him for money (which works).

 - The immediately above situation also played out on The Simpsons with Bart getting his first-ever A grade on any school test — after genuinely studying ("It was like a whole different kind of cheating.") — and the restaurant treating it like a birthday; for Lisa, of course, this is a standard occurrence.